1 9 7 8 (UK)

 6 x 25 minute episodes

-Lucy (Emma Bakhle) is a timid and old-fashioned girl brought up by her Aunt Olive (Aimée Delamain) who prefers the cosy nostalgia of years gone by to modern life.
+Lucy (Emma Bakhle) is a timid and old-fashioned girl brought up by her Aunt Olive (Aimée Delamain), who prefers the cosy nostalgia of years gone by to modern life.

-Retreating into her own company she is only too happy when she realises she can travel back in time to play with 12-year-old Alice (Bernadette Windsor, who was actually 19 years old), a Victorian girl living in a time of governesses and rocking horses in the playroom.
+Retreating into her own company, she is only too happy when she realises she can travel back in time to play with 12-year-old Alice (Bernadette Windsor, who was actually 19 years old), a Victorian girl living in a time of governesses and rocking horses in the playroom.

 Alice becomes demanding of Lucy, however, and eventually turns malevolent when she conspires to trap Lucy with her in the Victorian era.
-Lucy must truly believe that the 1970s is her rightful time and she must fight with all her will to get back to her cousins.

-Alice would appear unbidden in mirrors and other reflective objects and the visual style of the series was almost certainly a major influence on adult fantasy series Sapphire and Steel – itself originally conceived as a children’s programme – which the producer of Come Back, Lucy (Shaun O’Riordan) would work on the following year.
+Alice would appear unbidden in mirrors and other reflective objects, and the visual style of the series was almost certainly a major influence on the adult fantasy series Sapphire and Steel – itself originally conceived as a children’s programme – which the producer of Come Back, Lucy (Shaun O’Riordan) would work on the following year.